-Located on the “heel of the boot”, so to speak, the Puglia region of Italy is known for its lovely beaches, whitewashed villages, and delicious food (especially seafood and orecchiette pasta).
+Located on the “heel of the boot”, so to speak, the Puglia region of Italy is known for its lovely beaches, whitewashed villages, and delicious food (classic food in Puglia includes seafood and orecchiette pasta, among many others).

 While what is arguably its most famous village and one of the best places to visit in Puglia, Alberobello, home of the trulli, is not on the coast at all, Puglia is a fantastic beach destination in Italy.

 Villages like Polignano al Mare, Otranto, and Monopoli make for fantastic coastal romantic getaways in Italy, with a great mix of excellent food, beautiful architecture, and gorgeous places to swim.